Table of Contents

 Long-term medications like Singulair (montelukast), Symbicort Inhaler (budesonide/formoterol), and Asmanex Twisthaler (mometasone) work by reducing the inflammation in your airways.
 These drugs keep asthma under control on a day-to-day basis and reduce the likelihood of an asthma attack.
 There are different types of these long-term medications, including inhaled corticosteroids, leukotriene modifiers, and combination inhalers.

 Emergency or rescue medications like Spiriva Handihaler (tiotropium bromide) or Ventolin Inhaler (salbutamol) are used for rapid symptom relief.
-These drugs are used during an asthma attack or exercise if your doctor recommends it.
+These drugs are used during an asthma attack or exercise if your doctor recommends them.
 If your asthma is well-controlled, you should not have to use this type of inhaler often.
 If you are using it more than normal, talk to your doctor to tweak your long-term treatment plan.

 The content in this article is intended for informational purposes only.
 This website does not provide medical advice.
 In all circumstances, you should always seek the advice of your physician and/or other qualified health professionals(s) for drug, medical condition, or treatment advice.
 The content provided on this website is not a substitute for professional medical advice, diagnosis, or treatment.